 This article explains the user experience for migrating your organization from using Master Passwords to your Identity Provider's SSO.
-If you want to learn how to configure SSO in order to to migrate your users, start here
+If you want to learn how to configure SSO to migrate your users, start with SSO overview and deployment.

-Once you enable single sign on for your organization, the members in your team will be able to use your organization's identity provider to sign into Dashlane instead of their master password.
-However, because each user's data is encrypted using their master password, a one-time migration will be required for all members in your organization.
+Once you enable single sign-on for your organization, the members of your team will be able to use your organization's identity provider to sign in to Dashlane instead of their master password.
+However, because each user's data is encrypted using their master password, a one-time migration will be required for all members of your organization.
 This migration will decrypt the data using their master password and re-encrypt it using their SSO credentials.
 After the migration, the master password will no longer be used and your users will no longer need to remember their old master password.

 This article outlines the important considerations before enabling SSO for your organization and how it will impact your organization.